Milestone-Proposal talk:Sakuma Frequency Converter Station, 1965

 Conclusion

 The Sakuma Frequency Converter Station is a historically and technically significant achievement.
 It bridged a century-old infrastructural divide and enabled Japan to operate a more unified and resilient power system.
-Given its pioneering role, long-term impact, and ongoing relevance, I strongly support its recognition as an IEEE Milestone.
+Given its pioneering role, long-term impact, and continued relevance, I strongly support its recognition as an IEEE Milestone.

 Sincerely,